Judicial Council votes for new guidelines to reduce personal injury awards

 A meeting of the council, first scheduled for February 5th, went ahead on Saturday, having been twice adjourned after some judges said they had had insufficient time to consider the draft guidelines.

-A number of memos were circulated over the past few weeks raising concerns including whether the guidelines will lead to awards which insufficiently compensate some plaintiffs, whether the committee engaged in adequate consultation with interested and affected parties and the implications of what some described as “judge-made” law for judicial independence.
+A number of memos were circulated over the past few weeks raising concerns including whether the guidelines will lead to awards that insufficiently compensate some plaintiffs, whether the committee engaged in adequate consultation with interested and affected parties, and the implications of what some described as “judge-made” law for judicial independence.

-Those issues were responded to by the seven judge PIGC, headed by High Court President Ms Justice Mary Irvine.
-The committee, and the board of the council, comprising the presidents of all seven court divisions chaired by the Chief Justice, urged support for the guidelines.
+Those issues were responded to by the board of the council, comprising the presidents of all five court jurisdictions chaired by the Chief Justice, who urged support for the guidelines.

 Sources say up to 10 judges spoke at Saturday’s meeting, with about half that number in favour and half against.